coreboot/coreboot/Documentation/technotes/2021-05-code-coverage.md

 code in the coreboot library are covered by unit tests, and allows a test author to see where they need to add test cases for additional coverage.

+Code coverage requires `lcov`; install the tool if necessary by `sudo apt install lcov` or the equivalent for your system.

 Enable code coverage in your unit test build by setting the environment variable `COV` to 1; either `export COV=1` in your shell, or add it to your `make` command, e.g. `COV=1 make unit-tests`.